GPlates/new-gplates-website/src/pages/docs/user-manual/Co_registration.md

 1 Introduction
 ============

 The GPlates' co-registration layer allows users to combine two time-dependent datasets based on a set of user-defined associations.
+To put it simply, co-registration is the collection of data at certain points in a file such as a raster (can be another dataset type), and transporting this data to another file.
+The points are decided in reference to a base file.

 2 Co-registration Layer
 =====================